ldbv-by/bav4/wc-docs/bayern-atlas.md

 A WebComponent that embeds the BayernAtlas in your page.

-Design philosophy:
+API design philosophy:

-- Attributes are only read initially to setup the map
+- Attributes are only read initially to declaratively setup the map
-- Attributes as well as Properties reflect the current state of the map
+- Attributes as well as Getter-Properties reflect the current state of the map
-- Methods are used to change / modify the map
+- Use the methods to programmatically change / modify the map

 ## Examples